La vitamine C : son importance dans la réponse immunitaire

 Other key information to know:

-• There is no difference in absorption demonstrated between the natural or synthetic form, however vitamin C from plants is associated with flavonoids which increase its effectiveness.
+• There is no demonstrated difference in absorption between the natural or synthetic form, however vitamin C from plants is associated with flavonoids which increase its effectiveness.

 • It participates in the synthesis of collagen and carnitine (hence its key role in tissue regeneration), it interacts strongly with free radicals.

-Vitamin C has many benefits:
+Vitamin C has many benefits :

 1. Vitamin C increases the synthesis of interferons.